Kmyll/Kmyll/README.md

 ### My latest projects are:

-🎄 - [Wishlist](https://github.com/Kmyll/wishlist-project) - (React Native) Codeworks solo project make in 6 days, for children to make their christmas wishlist and receive a personnalized reply from Santa?
+🎄 - [Wishlist](https://github.com/Kmyll/wishlist-project) - (React Native) Codeworks solo project make in 6 days, for children to make their christmas wishlist and receive a personnalized reply from Santa

 🎓 - [PSH Alumni application](https://github.com/Kmyll/psh-react) - (React JS) Alumni application to manage events and job offers